 We all know Drupal as a trustworthy content management system used by numerous websites.
-According to BuiltWith, among top 10K popular websites, 9.51% are built with Drupal.
+According to BuiltWith, among the top 10K popular websites, 9.51% are built with Drupal.
 The renowned CMS has become a leading solution on the market in big part due to the highly-secure software that lies at its core.

-And yet, still, if you take a second to realize in what treacherous marketing realities you are operating with your commercial website, you must realize the one ultimate top priority you should focus - establishing the all-around means of protection and securing your web resource to the max.
+And yet, still, if you take a second to realize what treacherous marketing realities you are operating with your commercial website, you must realize the one ultimate top priority you should focus on - establishing the all-around means of protection and securing your web resource to the max.

 The best thing here is that we always can efficiently learn from others’ mistakes.
 So, if you want to keep your website maximally protected, read the comprehensive guide on Drupal security in our material.

 Many people believe that Drupal is the most secure content management system.
 Indeed, it has a strong reputation as a reliable platform, enough that the official resources of numerous governmental organizations run on it, including the NASA website.
 But what are the reasons Drupal is considered to be so trustworthy?

 There are several factors that impact Drupal security:

 Currently, there are over 1 million websites created with Drupal.
 With such a big community of people working on this platform, the code and functionality are being constantly reviewed.
 Any person who notices some sort of vulnerability can report it to be fixed in the future.

 To provide support for developers and resolve security issues, Drupal has a team of reliable people with a proven track record in the community.
 They provide users with instructions on safe coding, process issue reports, and create security releases to eliminate problems in the shortest time possible.

 Drupal uses a complex procedure to protect users’ accounts from password attacks.
 Once a password is created, it is salted (enlarged with additional characters) and hashed (one-way transformed with a mathematical function).
 Hash halt is unique for each particular website, making it extremely hard to access an initial user’s password in the database.